Command Authority: Release

 Command Authority was released two months after Clancy's death from an undisclosed illness.
 In a statement, Putnam president Ivan Held said: "Tom Clancy left us an incredible group of characters and a truly phenomenal record of fictional plots that sometimes preceded world events.
 Command Authority shows his characters in just the kind of dire world situation that Tom's fans came to expect.
 And of course we hope Jack Ryan and The Campus team can live on."
 The Ryanverse was later continued with the release of Support and Defend by Greaney in July 2014.

-A continuity error was shown when Stanislav Biryukov was mentioned as the head of Russian foreign intelligence (SVR); in previous novels he was featured as head of Russian domestic intelligence (FSB).

 Reception

 Commercial

 The book debuted at number one on the Hardcover Fiction category of the New York Times bestseller list for the week of December 22, 2013; in addition, it charted at number two on the Combined Print and E-Book Fiction category of the same list.

 Critical response

 The book received mostly positive reviews.
 Publishers Weekly noted it as "a classic spy novel", concluding: "Fans of extended combat sequences should look elsewhere, as the focus is on high stakes espionage and assassinations carried out in rented rooms and dark alleys, not well-lit battlefields."
 Kirkus Reviews praised the "oddly timely" novel as "vintage Clancy" and "a pleasing fairytale for people who like things that blow up".
 In a mixed review, Chicago Tribune dismissed the novel, adding: "The result of this stubborn granularity makes for a sometimes sluggish pace over the course of such a doorstop of a book, an all but fatal flaw in a genre that makes its living off compelling the reader to keep the pages turning."